 The Pros and Cons of Seasonal Business

-In an ever-changing global economy, entrepreneurs are seeking out inventive ways to find competitive success while balancing work with life.
+In an ever-changing global economy, entrepreneurs are seeking out inventive ways to find competitive success with a seasonable business while balancing work with life. .
 Opening a seasonal business is one such strategy.
 There are 2 types of seasonal businesses: Those that close completely during the “off” season, and those that stay open year round but see the majority of their sales during a particular time of year.
 So whether you’re operating a coastal surf shop, tour bus company or kid’s holiday facility, here’s a closer look at the pros and cons of operating a seasonal business:

 PRO: Innovate while you hibernate